gursoyege/gursoyege.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher at LAAS-CNRS in Toulouse, France, where I am a member of the Gepetto.
-I work with Vincent Bonnet (LAAS, IPAL Singapore), Nicolas Mansard (LAAS, ANITI) and Joao Cavalcanti Santos (LIRMM, Université de Montpellier).
+I am a postdoctoral researcher at LAAS-CNRS in Toulouse, France, where I am a member of the Gepetto team.
+I mainly work with Vincent Bonnet (LAAS, IPAL Singapore), Nicolas Mansard (LAAS, ANITI) and Joao Cavalcanti Santos (LIRMM, University of Montpellier).

-My research focuses on manipulation, model predictive control, robot perception, and learning-based methods for robotics.
-I am also interested in dual-arm robots, out-of-distribution and robustness, formal certification and verification methods, agricultural robotics.
+My research focuses on manipulation, predictive control, robot perception, and learning methods for robotics.
+I am also interested in agricultural robotics, dual-arm control, out-of-distribution problems, certification and verification methods.

-At LAAS I organize [Gepetto Science Meetings](/sciencemeetings/) and coordinate invited speakers.
+I organize [Gepetto Science Meetings](/sciencemeetings/) and coordinate invited speakers at LAAS.

-I am also an associate editor for IROS.
+Currently serving as an Associate Editor for IROS.

 <!-- Research Interests
 ======